iamJesusHusbands/codon-tasks/README.md

 # Agent Factory

-This project is for quickly seting up a development environment using Docker.
-I've tried to include the tools for databases, caching, tracing, and monitoring—all with simple commands.
-From the product requirements document

-## What's Included?
+This repo is all the tasks I need to completed related to Codon's Agent Factory

 ## I am still doing research on what all of these different tools do.

+## Tools

 - **Postgres**: A database to store your app's data.
 - **Redis**: A fast key-value store for caching and quick data access.